 A bird dog program and referral incentives can transform your dealership’s advertising budget

 “Birds?
 Dogs?
-I work in an auto dealership, not a pet store.
+I work in car sales, not a pet store.
 What’s with all this animal talk?”

 A bird dog program is a type of referral incentive.
 It’s named for hunting dogs that are used to track down and retrieve birds.
 Yes, it’s awkward to think about certain customers as hunting dogs and others as birds — don’t reflect on that connection too hard.
 The main idea is that you want to have your dealership’s happy customers and brand ambassadors out in the real world trying to bring you qualified leads that will convert.